The Lerner Center

 News & Events

-- Join the Lerner Center every Monday for a Monday Mile walk, led by Shavise Glascoe, Exercise Physiologist at the Johns Hopkins Weight Management Center.
+- Join the Lerner Center every Monday for a Monday Mile walk!
 Walks meet every Monday at 1:00 in the main hospital by the statue.
-Bring your colleagues, and look for the Move It Monday signs!
+Bring your colleagues and wear comfortable shoes!